geoboom/facemask-workshop/README.md

 ## Running the backend (FastAPI server)

-1. Open up a new terminal and type `cd facemask-workshop` to navigate to the project's root folder.
+1. **Open up a new terminal** and type `cd facemask-workshop` to navigate to the project's root folder.
 1. In the root folder, navigate to the **backend subdirectory** by typing `cd backend`.
 1. Type `python3 -m venv venv` to create a `python3` virtual environment in the backend directory.
+   - **Troubleshooting:** if you get an error regarding `pip`/`ensurepip`/`venv`, you most likely do not have `python3-venv` installed.
+To resolve this, run `sudo apt install python3-venv`.
 1. Type `source venv/bin/activate` to **activate this virtual environment**.
 You should see `(venv)` beside your name, indicating that the `venv` environment is activated.
 1. Run `pip install -r requirements.txt` to **install the dependencies** to this virtual environment, specified by `requirements.txt`.
 This might take a while so grab a coffee :coffee:.
    - **Troubleshooting:** if you get "ERROR: Could not find a version that satisfies the requirement opencv-contrib-python=4.4.0.42..." attempting this step, fret not.
-Just run `pip install opencv-contrib-python` then `pip install -r requirements.txt`.
-More info in [this issue](https://github.com/geoboom/facemask-workshop/issues/1#issuecomment-693269207).
+Just run `git pull` to fetch the latest changes (I most likely updated the repo after you cloned it) and re-do step 5.
 1. Once dependencies have finished installing, type `./run.sh` to **run the FastAPI** server and hit enter.

 # Credits